andro951/VacuumOreBag/Readme.md

 ﻿Vacuum Ore Bag is a mod that adds a bag that stores ores, bars, gems, sand and glass.
 It automatically picks up items if vacuum is toggled on, and is compatible with Magic Storage.
 Bags only require 1 simple ModItem file and a Mod.Load() call to make.
-See OreBag.cs and VacuumOreBag.cs.
+See Items/OreBag.cs and VacuumOreBag.cs.

 **Attention Modders**
 This mod is built like an example mod to show off how to create a bag with androLib.